 17. Mini Two-Strand Twists in an Updo

 One of the benefits of mini two-strand twists is that you can change up your hairstyle whenever you want.
-Pull your hair up into a bun, an updo, or however way you want and you’re ready for the day!
+Pull your hair up into a bun, an updo, or whatever way you want and you’re ready for the day!

 To get this shiny look, twist on damp hair with a lightweight twisting cream such as the Mielle Organics Pomegranate & Honey Twisting Soufflé.